Installation

 Apply the Kthena manifest:

-kubectl apply -f https://github.com/volcano-sh/kthena/releases/latest/download/kthena.yamlTo install a specific version, replace
+kubectl apply -f https://github.com/volcano-sh/kthena/releases/latest/download/kthena-install.yamlTo install a specific version, replace

-latestwith the desired release tag (e.g.,v1.2.3):kubectl apply -f https://github.com/volcano-sh/kthena/releases/download/vX.Y.Z/kthena.yaml
+latestwith the desired release tag (e.g.,v1.2.3):kubectl apply -f https://github.com/volcano-sh/kthena/releases/download/vX.Y.Z/kthena-install.yaml

 Configuration Options